tz2614/md5checksum/README.md

 - From line 1 to 7, the output shows which md5 files are present, which md5 files are missing, and which md5 files have been generated.

-- From line 8 to 11, the output shows the log files in the form of YYYY-DD-MM.chk that have beend generated ready to receive logs from the md5 check
+- From line 8 to 11, the output shows the log files in the form of YYYY-DD-MM.chk that have been generated ready to receive logs from the check_md5() function

 - From line 12 to 21, the output shows the md5 checking process taking place, the md5 hash format (length=32 + alphanumeric), and the bam filenames associated with each md5 are checked to see if they match.
-Note that md5sum program is invoked to generate the md5 checksum for the bam file associated with the md5 before checking it against the existing one.
+Note that md5sum program is invoked to generate the checksum for the bam file associated with the md5 before checking it against the existing one in the bam.md5.

 - From line 22 to 23, the md5 filenames and associated hash are added to a dictionary and displayed on the terminal